microsoft/iomt-fhir/README.md

 # Documentation
 - [Configuration](./docs/Configuration.md): Documents the different configurations required for the connector.
+- [Open Source Deployment using Managed Identity](./docs/ARMInstallationManagedIdentity.md): Describes how to deploy the IoMT FHIR Connector for Azure using Azure API for FHIR and Azure Active directory in the same subscription.
-- [Open Source Deployment](./docs/ARMInstallation.md): Describes how to deploy the IoMT FHIR Connector for Azure.
+- [Open Source Deployment - Flexible](./docs/ARMInstallation.md): Describes how to deploy the IoMT FHIR Connector for Azure using another FHIR server or identity provider.
 - [Sandbox Deployment](./docs/Sandbox.md): Describes how to deploy an end to end sandbox environment using IoT Central, IoMT FHIR Connector for Azure, and the Azure API for FHIR.
 - [Connecting to Azure IoT](./docs/Iot.md): Describes how to connect the IoMT FHIR Connector for Azure with different Azure IoT solutions like IoT Hub and IoT Central.
 - [Debugging](./docs/Debugging.md): Documents steps for local and cloud debugging.